 I have read with interest the many articles appearing on “Highly Sensitive People” or HSPs.
 In particular, the facet of relationship pairings in which HSPs align themselves with the charismatic but obtuse, some of whom may be narcissists.

-Others of course may be blessed with a very healthy ego but we should not automatically toss them into the narcissism bucket, however popular it may be to do precisely that.
+Many may be blessed with a very healthy ego, but let’s remember not to automatically toss them into the narcissism bucket, however popular it may be to do precisely that.

 The Highly Sensitive Person: Challenges